St. John's Cemetery

 (P) The interment fee includes the opening and closing of the grave, registration of the burial and the earth cover.

-(Q) The scale of fees for grave openings shall be set in the Tariff of Charges as prescribed by the Board from time to time.
+(Q) The scale of fees for grave openings shall be set in the Tariff of Charges as prescribed by the Cemetery from time to time.

-(A) Disinterment of a body once properly interred shall not be made without the written consent of the local Medical Officer of Health and the owner of the lot, or a court order, and upon due observance of all requirements of the Funeral Burial & Cremation Act 2002 and its regulations.
+(A) Disinterment of a body once properly interred shall not be made without the written consent of the local Medical Officer of Health and the owner of the lot, or a court order, and upon due observance of all requirements of the Funeral, Burial and Cremation Services Act, 2002 and its regulations.

 (B) Any markers or monuments designating the location of an interment shall be removed at the time a disinterment is made.